 Important: Backup your VMs to avoid unexpected data loss

-✦ Concise Steps: With 2 easy steps you can quickly create a complete backup task.
+✦ Easy Steps: After adding devices, you can quickly create a complete backup task with 2 steps.

 ✦ Supported Versions: Hyper-V in Windows 8/8.1/10/11, Windows Server/Microsoft Hyper-V Server 2012 R2 and later versions.

 Next, I will show how to quickly create a Hyper-V VM backup task.
-You can click the following button to start a free trial.
+You can click the button to download and enjoy the free edition: